DipenciC/PythonSchoolproject/README.md

-# PythonSchoolproject
+# Python School Project
-School Project.
-Thats it.
+Nothing to see here